Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Discussion

-However, in the case of AT2019aalc, the large-amplitude variability concluded from the VLASS observations and the EVN detection of a high brightness temperature ($T_{b} >> 10^{5}$\,K) feature at $1.7$\,GHz clearly imply AGN-like activity over a star formation scenario at these frequencies and is incompatible with significant absorption caused by SSA or FFA.
+However, in the case of AT2019aalc, the large-amplitude variability concluded from the VLASS observations and the EVN detection of a high brightness temperature ($T_{b} >> 10^{5}$\,K) feature at $1.7$\,GHz clearly imply AGN-like activity over a star formation scenario at lower frequencies.
 Therefore, our results indicate that the radio spectrum of AT2019aalc is strongly dominated by AGN activity below $10$\,GHz as well, even if a contribution from star formation, especially at $2.1$\,GHz, is probable.